m-reza-rahman/jakartaee-kubernetes/operators/README.md

-# Jakarta EE Application Server Operators with Kubernetes
+# Operators with Kubernetes

-This demo will show how to use Kubernetes Operators to more effectively manage application server clusters.
+This demo will show how to use Kubernetes Operators to more effectively manage server clusters.

 ## Prerequisites
 * You will need to have [Maven installed](https://maven.apache.org/install.html).